nakaharadev/SML/README.md

     param:text="Hello, world"
 }
 ```
-For this XML will be created object for class SomeClass with constructor like `constructor(text: CharSequence)`.
+For this SML will be created object for class SomeClass with constructor like `constructor(text: CharSequence)`.
-In this case you should use `CharSequence` for prepare errors in situation where text param contain markdown.
+In this case you should use `CharSequence` to prevent errors in case the text contains markdown.
 About using MD later.
 If param is nullable you can set null:
 ```
 prefix : SomeObject {